timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 All four versions satisfy the search-and-pagination requirements, but they show different pressures.
 In the generation, jobs, and two-pipeline versions, the rule “new search invalidates paging” is still preserved through guards around handlers and async completions.
 That makes behavior harder to debug, update, and explain because the rule is reconstructed from checks in different paths.

 The state-machine version improves ownership by routing events and completions through one function.
-At that point the pressure changes: the code is already moving toward a single coordination authority, but async work, result validation, and state commits still live together inside the ViewModel.
+The rule is less scattered, but the single coordination point now does too much: it decides allowed work, starts async requests, validates async completions, and commits UI state.

 ### Stronger response: actor/reducer MVI